batuhanzorbeyzengin/load-balancing/README.md

 - `rateLimit` and `ipRateLimit`: Fine-tune to balance protection and high-traffic legitimate users.
 - `healthCheckInterval` and `healthCheckTimeout`: Adjust for more or less frequent health checks.
 - `cache.ttl`: Set appropriate cache time-to-live based on your application's data update frequency.
+- `algorithm`: Choose the most appropriate algorithm for your use case.
+- `enableDdosProtection`: Enable for enhanced security, disable for reduced overhead if not needed.
+- `enableIpBan`: Enable for stricter security, disable if temporary rate limiting is sufficient.

 ## Troubleshooting